 In Arizona, formal certifications aren’t always required to become a caregiver, but obtaining them can make you stand out to potential employers and families.
 Some key certifications include:

-- First Aid and CPR: These are essential for handling emergencies safely and are often required by caregiving agencies.
+- First Aid and CPR: These are fundamental for handling emergencies safely and are often required by caregiving agencies.

 - Certified Nursing Assistant (CNA): While not mandatory, a CNA credential can open more job opportunities and build your credibility as a caregiver.